-More fine-grained primitives control is possible, you can look up the details in section 7.14.12.
+More fine-grained primitives control is possible and you can look up the details in section 9.3.12.
 For simplicity's sake, this manual assumes that you have executed the \directlua command as given above.

-The startup behavior documented above is considered stable in the sense that there will not be backward-incompatible changes any more.
-However, we can decide to promite some primitives to the LuaTEX namespace.
-For instance, after version 0.80.1 we promoted some rather generic pdfTEX primitives to core LuaTEX ones, and the ones inherited frome Aleph (Omega) are also promoted.
-Effectively this means that we now have the tex, etex, luatex and pdftex (sub)sets left.
+The startup behaviour documented above is considered stable in the sense that there will not be backward-incompatible changes any more.
+We have promoted some rather generic $pdfT_EX$ primitives to core $LuaT_EX$ ones, and the ones inherited frome Aleph (Omega) are also promoted.
+Effectively this means that we now only have the tex, etex and luatex sets left.